MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 ### Get sentiment

 Used for having the sentiment conversation chatbox messages with the user.
-Instead of using the sentiments in the intents of the bot, this function relies on programmably checking the sentiment of the user.
+Instead of using the sentiments in the intents of the bot, this function relies on programmatically checking the sentiment of the user.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |